 "I don't think the Government is getting that.
 They're focused on the get-in-quick, make money while the sun shines speculators."

-The new changes would also reduce the size of the rental stock, which will increase demand and prices.
+The new changes would also reduce the size of the rental stock, which would increase demand and prices.

-Evans said scrapping interest deductibility loopholes will stop a lot of investors from entering the market.
+Evans said scrapping interest deductibility loopholes would stop a lot of investors from entering the market.

 "A few are thinking of selling up already.
 I think that people are going to have a knee-jerk reaction too."

 Property Brokers Bay of Plenty regional manager Simon Short said it was too early to measure the impact the changes may have.